 Q: If my weapon does not pass weapons check can I be escorted to bag check?

-Weapons brought into Cox Buisness Center that are not allowed will not be escorted to Bag Check.
+Weapons brought into Cox Business Center that are not allowed WILL NOT be escorted to Bag Check.
 The weapon must be removed from the convention center immediately.
-Please review the Weapons Policy before hand.
+Please review the Weapons Policy beforehand.